hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 		/regular expression/ {action}

 As a slight diversion, I want to give another demonstration of UNIX pipes, small UNIX programs, and *regular expressions*, with a program called sort.
 Since our file is already sorted in order chronologically.
 We can sort our file by home runs in reverse starting with the most hit and the year to the least hit and the year by doing a pattern looking for all the lines that contain BOS, the only team he ever played for, and piping that through sort with a reverse option.
 For this exercise, we’ll just look at Ted’s home runs, which is field 12, and the years he hit them field 1 in reverse order.
 For fun, we can add another pipe to the speech program.
 On my Mac OSX version of UNIX, it is called say.
 The idea here is to show you that all UNIX programs are designed so that the output of one program can be input into another seamlessly.
+Instead of printing the results to the terminal screen, we can print the results to a new file called tedHRsorted.txt by using the [>] print to file operator followed by the file name in quotes, which can also be used in any AWK action block.
+So now we’ll have a text record of our new list and only the speech output.

-	awk 'BEGIN {FS = ","} /BOS/{print $12 " " $1}' ted.txt |sort -r |say
+		awk 'BEGIN {FS = ","} /BOS/{print $12 " " $1}' ted.txt |sort -r > "tedHRsorted.txt" |say

 Now back to our model.
 We can search for a range of lines that begin with the integer 1939 and end at 1942 (inclusive).
 To prove that this pattern works we’ll print the lines first (NOTE: the comma between the two reg ex denotes a range).